U.S. President Joe Biden to ban Russian oil imports over Ukraine war

 The move follows pleas by Ukrainian President Volodmyr Zelenskyy to U.S. and Western officials to cut off the imports, which had been a glaring omission the massive sanctions put in place on Russia over the invasion.
 Energy exports have kept a steady influx of cash flowing to Russia despite otherwise severe restrictions on its financial sector.

-Biden was set to announce the move as soon as Tuesday, the person said, speaking on the condition of anonymity to discuss the matter before an announcement.
-The White House said Biden would speak Tuesday morning to announce “actions to continue to hold Russia accountable for its unprovoked and unjustified war on Ukraine.”
+Earlier, the White House said Biden would speak Tuesday morning to announce “actions to continue to hold Russia accountable for its unprovoked and unjustified war on Ukraine.”

-The U.S. will be acting alone, but in close consultation with European allies, who are more dependent on Russian energy supplies.
+The U.S. has acted alone, but in close consultation with European allies, who are more dependent on Russian energy supplies.
 Natural gas from Russia accounts for one-third of Europe’s consumption of the fossil fuel.
 The U.S. does not import Russian natural gas.

-Biden had explained his reluctance to impose energy sanctions at the outset of the conflict two weeks ago saying that he was trying “to limit the pain the American people are feeling at the gas pump.”
+Mr. Biden had explained his reluctance to impose energy sanctions at the outset of the conflict two weeks ago saying that he was trying “to limit the pain the American people are feeling at the gas pump”.

 Before the invasion, Russian oil and gas made up more than a third of government revenues.
 Global energy prices have surged after the invasion and have continued to rise despite coordinated releases of strategic reserves, making Russian exports even more lucrative.